Brownserve-UK/Brownserve.PSTools/Docs/Brownserve.PSTools/Set-LineEndings.md

 ## DESCRIPTION

-Due to the way PowerShell handles line endings when creating/updating files it can be difficult to ensure that the line endings are correct.
-This function will set the line endings of a file to either CRLF or LF.
+Currently PowerShell does not have a built in way to set the line endings of a file when using `Set-Content`, `New-Item` etc.
+This cmdlet provides a way to post-process a file to force the line endings to be a single desired type.
+This cmdlet can likely be retired once [PowerShell#2872](https://github.com/PowerShell/PowerShell/issues/2872) is resolved.

 ## EXAMPLES